-Page

-1. Foreword 5-28

-2. Introduction 5-28

-3. Planning policies and the Local Plan 5-29

-4. Applicability of the code 5-29

-5. Breaches of the code 5-29

-6. Training 5-29

-7. Role of the Councillor 5-29

-8. Role of the Planning Officer 5-30

-9. Role of the Monitoring Officer 5-30

-10. Disclosure and registration of interests 5-30

-11. Predisposition, predetermination or bias 5-31

-12. Limiting Fettering discretion 5-31

-13. Members of more than one tier of local government 5-31

-14. Development proposals submitted by the council, councillors and officers 5-32

-15. Lobbying and Negotiations 5-32

-16. Pre-application discussions including Planning Performance Agreements 5-32

-17. Publicity 5-33

-18. Planning applications 5-34

-19. Councillor Call-up to CommitteeSeven day notification process .
-5-35

-20. Site visits by Planning Committee Members Councillor Call-in 5-36

-21. Planning Committee Site visits. .
-5-36

-22. Councillor behaviour in committee meetings Planning Committee 5-38

-23. Webcasting of meetings Councillor behaviour in committee meetings 5-39

-24. Reports containing confidential or exempt information Webcasting of meetings 5-40

-25. Public speaking at Planning Committee Confidential/exempt reports 5-40

-26. Councillor representations on appeals against planning decisions Officer reports 5-40

-27. Public speaking 5-41

-28. Decisions contrary to officer recommendations 5-41

-29 .
-Councillor representations on appeals against planning decisions 5-41

-30. Planning Enforcement 5-42

-31. Further reading 5-42

--Annppendix 1: Councillor interests 5-43

-Anneppendix 2: Protocol for Informal Presentations to Councillors relating to Dever- Planning application publicity5-44 lopment

-Annppendix 3: Process for Councillor 'call-up' to Planning Committee Speaking at Co 5-46 mmittee
+1. Foreword

+2. Introduction

+3. Planning policies and the Local Plan

+4. Applicability of the code

+5. Breaches of the code

+6. Training

+7. Role of the Councillor

+8. Role of the Planning Officer

+9. Role of the Monitoring Officer

+10. Disclosure and registration of interests

+11. Predisposition, predetermination or bias

+12. Limiting discretion

+13. Members of more than one tier of local government

+14. Development proposals submitted by the council, councillors and officers

+15. Lobbying and Negotiations

+16. Pre-application discussions including Planning Performance Agreements

+17. Publicity

+18. Planning applications

+19. Councillor Call-up to Planning Committee

+20. Site visits by Planning Committee Members

+21. Planning Committee

+22. Councillor behaviour in committee meetings

+23. Webcasting of meetings

+24. Reports containing confidential or exempt information

+25. Public speaking at Planning Committee

+26. Councillor representations on appeals against planning decisions